 Inflammation often causes stiffness, discomfort, and sometimes agony.
 Patients refer to the sensation as either a dull, throbbing feeling or a constant pulsating pain.
 While the sensation is a very individualized experience, inflammation typically causes pain because the swelling and buildup of tissue starts pressing against nerve endings.
 This pressure sends pain signals to the brain, causing discomfort.
 As long as the pressure persists, the nerves will regularly send the signals, although some brains learn to adapt or “ignore” them after a long enough time.

 Pain may continue after the inflammation fades away.
 When you are experiencing chronic pain for up to six weeks and can not determine the cause, a medical expert can help with a diagnosis and plan.
+When you are experiencing chronic pain for up to six weeks and cannot determine the cause, a medical expert can help with a diagnosis and pain management treatment plan.
 Contact Garden State Pain Center today to set an appointment with a New Jersey Pain Expert who can help guide you toward pain relief.